davidchesnut/office-js/add-in-ids/README.md

 # Find Outlook add-ins that use legacy Exchange Online tokens

 Legacy Exchange Online tokens are deprecated and will begin being turned off across Microsoft 365 tenants in February 2025.
 If you are a Microsoft 365 administrator, you should check if any Outlook add-ins deployed in your tenant are using legacy Exchange Online tokens.
 If they are, we recommend you reach out to publishers and developers of those add-ins to ensure they are migrating their add-ins away from legacy tokens.
-Add-ins that continue to use legacy tokens will eventually break when the legacy tokens are turned off beginning February 2025.
+Add-ins that continue to use legacy tokens won't work correctly when the legacy tokens are turned off beginning February 2025.

 For more information about deprecation of legacy tokens, see [Nested app authentication and Outlook legacy tokens deprecation FAQ](https://aka.ms/NAAFAQ).